foxbenjaminfox/Please-Card-Game/Readme.md

 Playing the game in the app should be pretty self-explanatory.
 You tap a card to play it, and you can adjust the settings (like what you and your opponent are called) in the settings menu.
 To pick up the discard pile, tap the icon in the lower right corner, and if you tap the icon in the bottom left, it will sort your hand.
 Double tap it in order to reverse the direction of the sorting.
+Alternately, in the settings screen, you can set your hand to automaticly sort itself.